Anthony Faramus: Post-World War II

-For over a year after the war Faramus lived in Paris as he searched for some of the women and men that he had known whilst imprisoned in Fort de Romainville.
-During this period he lost a lung following surgery for tuberculosis which he contracted during his imprisonment in Mauthausen.
+For more than a year after the war Faramus lived in Paris as he searched for some of the women and men that he had known while imprisoned in Fort de Romainville.
+During this period he lost a lung following surgery for tuberculosis, which he had contracted during his imprisonment in Mauthausen.
 He returned to Britain and after a series of jobs in hotels and bars he found work as an extra in various films produced at Pinewood Studios.

-Faramus emigrated to the United States with his wife Mary where they both had careers in the film industry.
+Faramus emigrated to the United States with his wife, Mary, where they both had careers in the film industry.
 Faramus worked as an actor and played the roles of a British officer in The Colditz Story and a POW in King Rat.
 He also worked as Clark Gable's butler and chauffeur.
 After living in California, he and Mary moved back to Britain, living in London and later in Farnham, Surrey.

 In the 1970s, he joined the Hunt Saboteurs Association an organisation whose aim is to disrupt blood sports using direct action tactics.
 In 1989 he was arrested at a hunt in Hampshire.
 He refused to be bound over to keep the peace in the sum of £500 and was sent to Winchester prison for a month.
 He described his experience to a fellow hunt saboteur as "worse than his time at Fort de Romainville: no officer at Winchester Prison ever called him Tony", it was always the impersonal Faramus.

 An operation to remove his lung in the 1950s as a result of the TB contracted in the concentration camps led to his death in August 1990, aged 70.
-More than 100 people, including actors, hunt saboteurs and concentration camp survivors attended his funeral at St Andrew's Church, Farnham in 1990.
-Dave Wetton, a founder of the Hunt Saboteurs Association in the 1960s read a funeral address.
+More than 100 people, including actors, hunt saboteurs and concentration camp survivors, attended his funeral at St Andrew's Church, Farnham.
+Dave Wetton, a founder of the Hunt Saboteurs Association in the 1960s, read a funeral address.